Linux drivers for Windows

 Disclaimer: What it is NOT

 This is not Windows Subsystem for Linux (WSL).
 Instead it is a framework for compiling Linux drivers as native Windows drivers (without a virtual machine inbetween).
-That means that software running on the Windows host (not in a virtual machine as with WSL) can benefit from features of a driver built with this framework (for example a database running on Windows can be made highly available with WinDRBD (which is the Linux DRBD driver for Windows).
+That means that software running on the Windows host (not in a virtual machine as with WSL) can benefit from features of a driver built with this framework.
+For example a database running on Windows can be made highly available with WinDRBD, the Linux DRBD driver for Windows.

-It is also ot a way to automatically compile all linux drivers for Windows.
+It is also not a way to automatically compile all linux drivers for Windows.
 Instead the linux drivers communicate with the Windows Kernel via so called cross kernel interfaces.
 There are interfaces for example for block devices (in both directions) and networking (linux calls Windows only).
 Others like interrupt handlers (windows calls linux) for example are currently missing.